osrg/ryu-book/en/html/_sources/spanning_tree.txt

 ======= ================== ============================================
-Status  Port configration  Flow entry
+Status  Port configuration Flow entry
 ======= ================== ============================================
 DISABLE NO_RECV/NO_FWD     No setting
 BLOCK   NO_FWD             BPDU Packet-In, drop packets other than BPDU